lassewardenaer/lassewardenaer.github.io/projects/elevator.md

 The system was tested on both a physical representation of elevators running on different hardware and connected through TCP.
 It was also tested by using a simulation tool which was run in the terminal.

 My main task in this project was to design the queuing system and make sure that every order was taken, in case of an error.
+The solution to this was to make sure that every elevetor knew about all orders, and when an order was taken by an elevator, the other elevators would take that same order if a confirmation message was not returned.

 I learned that keeping a system with many concurrent processes free of race conditions can be hard, and that the best solution to most of the problems is to handle them the same way.
 Also, it is smart to "fail fast", so that one error does not spiral into other ones.